The Wild Geese: Book and Movie Review

 The Wild Geese: Plot Summary

-It’s 1968, an aircraft carrying Julius Limbani a Congolese politician back to his country to start a revolution, is hijacked by the CIA and the politician flown to Algeria to be held under arrest.
+It’s 1968, Julius Limbani, a Congolese politician, is flying back to his country to start a revolution.
+The CIA hijack his aircraft and fly the politician to Algeria to be held under arrest.

 Now it’s 1970.
 A washed-up mercenary named Faulkner arrives in London to meet with the head of a merchant bank.
-The banker tells Faulkner that Limbani, who is thought dead, is in fact alive and is being returned to the Congo by the Algerians to be executed.
+The banker tells Faulkner that Limbani, who they thought was dead, is in fact alive and the Algerians are returning him to the Congo to be executed.
 The banker is losing a lot of money due to Congo’s dictator nationalising some of the bank’s operations.
 The banker offers Faulkner a contract to rescue Limbani, who will then be used to pressure Congo’s dictator into concessions.
 Faulkner accepts.

 Faulkner gets a commando group together, and comes up with a plan: parachute into Congo, eliminate the guards, snatch Limbani and fly out again.
 He meets with an arms dealer, who agrees to supply all the necessary military equipment, and MI6, who are not opposed to the mercenaries freeing Limbani and supply some information on his whereabouts.